Aura Revive Massage Gun Review

 Fluctuating Mode

 You can activate this mode using the center button.
-In this mode, percussions go from low to high in that order, which is suitable for before a workout.
+In this mode, percussions go from low to high in that order, which is suitable before a workout.

 Ladder Mode